alejandrodiazpinilla/InfoServer/README.md

-# SYSTEM (Power and Total Control for Your Server!)
+# SYSTEM (The Super Global Wrapper!)

-The System Library allows you to retrieve all information related to server-side variables, values, and configurations (Server Variables, Environment Variables, PHP Values, and their configurations).
+The System Library allows you to query all information related to existing server-side variables, values, and configurations (Server Variables, Environment Variables, PHP Values, and Configurations).
 It provides an easy and convenient way to work with server data.

 ![SYSTEM](https://github.com/rmunate/PHPInfoServer/assets/91748598/75499e3e-725b-4f27-ad10-4db285454cc1)